ArenKDesai/Aren-s-Notes/Intractability.md

 Given a graph $G$ and a number $k$, does $G$ contain an independent set of size $\geq k$?

 The nodes that aren't selected for an independent set form the vertex cover.
-Proof: If $S$ is an independent set, then for any edge, a
+Proof: If $S$ is an independent set, then for any edge, at most one of the two endpoints belong to $S$ (def of )